akosijho/flutter_todo_riverpod/README.md

 # flutter_todo_riverpod

-A new Flutter Todo app project using riverpod.
+A new Flutter Todo app project using riverpod 2.0

 ## Getting Started